 How do I find out about experiments?

-IMPORTANT: Many experiments have requirements for participants (e.g., participants must be 18 or older; participants must be English native speakers, etc…).
+IMPORTANT: Some experiments have requirements for participants (e.g., participants must be 18 or older; participants must be English native speakers, etc…).
 If you wait until the last minute to fulfill your requirements, there may not be enough studies you fulfill the requirements for and you may not be able to accrue all of your participation hours.

 What do I need to do to participate?